 5.1 Governing Body

-The governing body has overall responsibility for ensuring that the School complies with all relevant data protection obligations.
+The Governing Body has overall responsibility for ensuring that the School complies with all relevant data protection obligations.

 5.2 Data Protection Officer

-The data protection officer (DPO) is responsible for providing advice and guidance to the School in order to assist the School to implement this policy, monitor compliance with data protection law, and develop related policies and guidelines where applicable.
+The Data Protection Officer (DPO) is responsible for providing advice and guidance to the School in order to assist the School to implement this policy, monitor compliance with data protection law, and develop related policies and guidelines where applicable.

 The DPO will carry out an annual audit of the School data processing activities and report to the Governing Body their advice and recommendations on school data protection issues.